bartwisch/WindPix/profile/README.md

 ## Projects

 ### [WindPix](https://github.com/bartwisch/windpix)
-A multi-platform utility that streamlines screenshot sharing in Windsurf.
+A multi-platform utility that streamlines screenshot sharing to Windsurf.
 Built with Electron and Node.js, it features:
 - 📸 Seamless screenshot capture
-- 🔄 Automatic Windsurf integration
+- 🔄 Automatic focus on Windsurf after taking a screenshot
 - ⚡️ Quick keyboard shortcuts (⌘P for macOS, Ctrl+P for Windows/Linux)
 - 🎨 Clean, native UI